An Earthquake Makes a Lake and Labor Day Closes a City

 (The trip actually started in Canyon Village but most of Yellowstone’s roads close in early November.
 I’m writing this in December and the date functionality in Google Maps doesn’t allow multiple stops or route changes so I had to “fool” it which is why I appear to start at a very specific address in West Yellowstone.
 Mapquest couldn’t even be bothered to find Canyon Village in Yellowstone and while AAA’s travel planner allowed me to choose a summertime travel date, for some reason, it would only take me from Canyon Village to West Yellowstone but then refused to plan a route beyond that point.
 After 20 minutes, I finally settled for the compromise you see above.)

 I don’t recall where I read about or who told me the story of Earthquake Lake (sometimes called Quake Lake) but since it wasn’t much of a detour, I thought it would be an interesting place to drive past.
 Once again, with the benefit of hindsight, I would have extended my stop to include the Visitor Center and to take more photos but that option wouldn’t become clear until I reached Virginia City and Nevada City.
-(I hope at some point the lesson of take advantage of what’s in front of you sinks in and I release this type of regret – fleeting as it might be.)
+(I hope at some point the lesson that I should take advantage of what’s in front of me and let the future take care of itself sinks in and I release this type of regret – fleeting as it might be.)

 Earthquake Lake was born on 17 August 1959 when the strongest recorded temblor to strike Montana – an estimated 7.5 on the Richter Scale – shook the ground in and around the Gallatin National Forest.
 The earthquake was strong enough to be felt more than 300 miles away in Salt Lake City.
 The lake reached maturity just three weeks later when the dammed Madison River now formed a lake that was 160-170 feet deep.